K\"ahler-Ricci Tangent Flows are Infinitesimally Algebraic: Abstract

 \section{Abstract}

 We show that any tangent cone of a singular shrinking Kähler-Ricci soliton is a normal affine algebraic variety.
-Moreover, the regular set of such a tangent cone in the metric sense coincides with the regular set as a variety.
-Along the way, we establish a parabolic proof of Hörmander's $L^{2}$ estimate, which can be used to solve the $\overline{\partial}$-equation on any singular shrinking Kähler-Ricci soliton.
+Moreover, the regular set of such a tangent cone in the metric sense coincides with the regular set in the algebraic sense.
+Along the way, we give a parabolic proof of Hörmander's $L^{2}$ estimate, which can be used to solve the $\overline{\partial}$-equation on any singular shrinking Kähler-Ricci soliton.